"Following four years in care, they told me there was only one place my dad would be truly loved and cared for… and that’s at home with us."

 She said: “I set up the petition because I really feel this situation has to stop.
 Our families, friends and loved ones deserve to receive the highest standard of care as possible while maintaining their human rights and dignity at all times.
 This is certainly not the case now, as can be seen through the many cases of abuse and neglect publicised.
 How many more cases are happening where families are simply unaware.”

-“We are calling for CCTV to be made compulsory in all care and residential homes across the UK, able to record footage in all areas used by residents, for the protection of both residents and the home operators themselves,” she said.
+“We are calling for CCTV to be made compulsory in all care and residential homes across the UK, able to record footage in all areas used by residents, for the protection of both residents and the home operators themselves,” we said.

 “We believe that, in light of the increasing number of care home abuse cases handled by our team of solicitors, and reported on in the national media, there is genuine evidence that such measures are needed to protect both residents and home operators.